learnweb/moodle-mod_groupmembers/README.md

 ## Feedback and pull requests welcome

 Thanks for trying out this plugin, we hope you enjoy it.
 Please feel free to contact us by reporting issues or feature requests on GitHub.
-We are also looking further to reviewing incoming pull requests!
+We are also looking forward to reviewing incoming pull requests!

 :heart: